-The Group complies with the China Tourism Hotel Industry Code (《中國旅遊飯店行業規範》) and other national regulations to safeguard the legal rights and personal privacy of our guests.
-We collect necessary personal data from our guests based on operating needs and only use it for designated purposes.
-All personal data of our guests is kept in a proper manner, with non-designated staff prohibited from access.
-Their personal data is not allowed to be read, used, edited or disclosed without authorisation, and will not be used for advertising purpose to protect their privacy.
+To safeguard the legal rights and personal privacy of guests, the Group complies with the China Tourism Hotel Industry Code (《中國旅遊飯店行業規範》) and other national regulations.
+The collection of necessary personal data is based on operational needs, and it is only used for designated purposes.
+Proper data management ensures that unauthorised staff members are prohibited from accessing guests' personal data, and it is not read, used, edited, or disclosed without authorisation.
+Guest data is also not used for advertising purposes to protect their privacy.
+In addition, the Group reviews the effectiveness of relevant privacy policies and measures annually.